 Summer is the peak travel season in China as the natural scenery is at its most beauty.
-However, since mid May of this year, China has entered the annual rainy season.
+However, in mid May of this year, China entered the annual rainy season.
 Some provinces have been hit by rain and hailstorms.
-In southern part of China, including Guangxi, Guangdong, Jiangxi, Hunan, Guizhou, Chongqing, and Sichuan, floods happened occasionally as a result of constant rain.
-In northern China, hailstones attacked Langfang, Tianshui, Yan’an, and Harbin, causing damage to crops, outdoor facilities, and houses.
+In southern China, including Guangxi, Guangdong, Jiangxi, Hunan, Guizhou, Chongqing, and Sichuan, floods happened occasionally as a result of constant rain.
+In northern China, hailstones hit Langfang, Tianshui, Yan’an, and Harbin, causing damage to crops, outdoor facilities, and houses.
 The torrential rain and hailstorms have brought inconveniences for travelers, but very minor in major tourist destinations like Xian and Shanghai.

 |China Rainfall Forecast from June 14 to 16, 2016

-Well, due to the storms, it's not wise to travel in the above-mentioned cities that have been affected.
-If possible, change your travel plan and head for the less affected cities.
-If you have to go to the strom-stricken area, please read the travel tips below.
+Well, due to the storms, it's not wise to travel to the above-mentioned cities that have been affected.
+If possible, change your travel plans and head for the less affected cities instead.
+If you have to go to the strom-stricken areas, please read the travel tips below.

 Stormy Weather Travel Tips